 A journey to profitability

-It is not unheard of that people close down their businesses because not they are not profitable anymore.
+It is not unheard of that people to close down their businesses because not they are not profitable anymore.
 Yet, this doesn’t happen overnight – it is a long process of spiralling costs, processes that become more complicated (and costly) over time and/or ineffective marketing.

 But wait – it’s not all negative, doom and gloom.
 We can make businesses profitable.
 And we can move hustles forward by making small decisions to move a business forward.